 This desk reference provides emergency response procedures for some of the most common or likely critical incident emergency situations that may occur on a university campus.
 Additionally, we have included an active shooter scenario that although rare, can cause a great deal of concern in terms of emergency response.
 Please read this booklet thoroughly before an emergency occurs.
-This will enhance your chances of protecting yourself and others in an emergency situation.
+This will enhance you chances of protecting yourself and others in an emergency situation.

-If you have any questions about the information in this booklet or wish further information, please contact the Police Department at 437-8444.
+If you have any questions about the information in this booklet or wish further information, please contact the Police Department at 437-8444, or the Emergency Manager at X3765.